Restanti-la-Gavrea/whiskers_buttler/server/README.md

-## HelloFlask!

-This is an example project demonstrating how to deploy a Flask app to Fly.io.
+## How to run server locally
+ - flask run
+## How to deply server
+ - fly deploy